Give feedback

 Addition and subtraction problems can involve multiple calculations.
 Knowing the order in which to do the calculations is essential.

-With multi-step problems, any addition and subtraction methods you already know are applicable.
+With multi-step problems, you can apply any addition and subtraction methods you already know.
 You will have come across two methods: using mental arithmetic, perhaps involving number lines, and using the column method.

-When subtraction is involved, you should read the problem from left to right and calculate in that order.
+When just adding, you can add the numbers in any order.
+But, when subtraction is involved, you should read the problem from left to right and calculate in that order.

-Alternatively, recognise that subtracting a number is the same as adding the negative of that number.
+Alternatively, you can recognise that subtracting a number is the same as adding the negative of that number.

-Since subtraction can be reframed as addition, the following expressions mean the same thing:
+Since subtraction can be expressed as addition, the following expressions mean the same thing:

 5−2